Today dressage riding is the fastest growing equestrian sport

 The pure dressage horse, ie; The 17hh warmblood is not the horse for everyone and lets face it, if we’re honest, most of us would be over-horsed on one.

 Let’s assume you already have your own horse.

-To compete at dressage, your horse has to be responsive to your aids; has to be happy and content in it’s work, and has to be open to further
+To compete at dressage your horse has to be responsive to your aids; has to be happy and content in it’s work, and has to be open to further training.

-When you perform a test, your horse should have a happy outlook and needs to be forward going enough that you don’t have to work too hard.
+When you perform a dressage test your horse should have a happy outlook and has to be forward going enough that you don’t have to work too hard.

-This leaves you time to concentrate on the test.
+This will leave you time to concentrate on the test movements.

-Any standard of horse and rider can produce dressage to medium level with good training and management.
+Any standard of horse and rider should and can produce dressage to medium level with good training and management.

 Do you only ride a pony?

 Not a problem, there is no lower age or height limit for dressage.